Brown marmorated stink bug requirements

 Ensure you are using the latest standard

-You must meet requirements under the import health standard for vehicles, machinery, and equipment issued 24 August 2018.
+You must meet requirements under the Import Health Standard for Vehicles, Machinery, and Parts.

-If you're importing break-bulk (not in a container) or containerised sea cargo from certain countries, you must meet certain MPI requirements to manage the risk of brown marmorated stink bugs (BMSBs) getting into New Zealand.
-The list of countries that need to meet these requirements are in Schedule 3 of the IHS issued on 24 August 2018.
-They are:
+If you're importing targeted vehicles, machinery or parts from certain countries you must meet certain MPI requirements to manage the risk of brown marmorated stink bugs (BMSBs) getting into New Zealand.
+The list of countries that need to meet these requirements are in Schedule 3 of the vehicles, machinery and parts IHS issued on 22 July 2019.

 The risk season is from 1 September until 30 April.
 Note, MPI may apply emergency measures if we find BMSB infestations.